Convert Figma logo to code with AI

 • Integrated bundler for deploying to the web, macOS, Linux, and Windows

 • And more!
-Read the take a tour of Dioxus.
+Take a tour of Dioxus.

 Instant hot-reloading

 With one command, dx serve and your app is running.
-Edit your markup and styles and see the results in real time.
-Rust code hotreloading is not yet 1st class, but possible with hot-lib-reloader.
+Edit your markup, styles, and see changes in milliseconds.
+Use our experimental dx serve --hotpatch to update Rust code in real time.

 Simply run dx bundle and your app will be built and bundled with maximization optimizations.
 On the web, take advantage of .avif generation, .wasm compression, minification, and more.
-Build webapps weighing less than 50kb and desktop/mobile apps less than 15mb.
+Build WebApps weighing less than 50kb and desktop/mobile apps less than 5mb.

 Fantastic documentation